sheldonth/ios-cmake/README.md

 - Run `open build.sim64/project.xcodeproj`

 ### iPhone/iPad
-- Currently builds an iPhone-only target.
+- The app target builds to iPhone device family.
 To build an iPhone/iPad target, change the value of `XCODE_ATTRIBUTE_TARGETED_DEVICE_FAMILY` on line 114 of `CMakeLists.txt` to `"1,2"`
-- Feel free to `rm -rf _builds` frequently and at will.
-It can be regenerated at any time.

 ### Framework
-- Builds a dynamically linked iOS Framework for the architectures relevant to the platform from c++ code in `/cppframework`
+- Builds a dynamically linked iOS Framework for the architectures relevant to the platform
 - Sets the install name and rpath to the correct values for iOS
-- Copies the framework into the build
+- Copies the framework into the bundle of the app build as a post packaging step
+- The same process can be done to any dynamically linked framework on disk